RajarupanSampanthan/Reflection-Chat-Bot/data/nlu.md

 - No, I don't have any goals for this value
 - no
 - no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- no
+- not at all

+## intent:explain
+- Why do you need to know this?
+- Why should I tell you this?
+- How is knowing this useful?
+- Why do you need this information?
+- How is this information going to help?
+- can you explain?
+- can you explain?

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- goodbye
+- bye
+- Goodbye

 ## intent:greet
 - hey